Synopsis

 Production History and Awards

-• Capital Fringe Festival, 2016
+• Pinky Swear Productions, Capital Fringe Festival, Washington, DC, 2016 (Production)

 • Winner, Best Musical and Best Overall Show, Capital Fringe Audience Awards 2016